 In healthy adults, their bodies can absorb up to 15% of the iron that they consume every day.
 However, some other medical conditions or medications make it difficult for adult bodies to use the iron from food to absorb it into their bodies.

-Also, people that are completing vigorous exercises will also lose iron through their sweat.
+Also, people that are completing vigorous exercises will also lose the ferrous mineral through their sweat.

-Chronic blood loss can make it easy for iron deficiency to develop.
+Chronic blood loss can make it easy for a deficiency to develop.
 Some of the most common causes of chronic blood loss: